Digital Modernization Initiative

 Key Takeaways

-• Modernization isn’t just about updating UIs or design systems — it’s about restructuring information to reduce effort, empower users, and ensure evolving needs are met through data, empathy-driven research, and human-centered innovation.
+• Modernization isn't just about updating UIs or design systems, it's about restructuring information to reduce effort, enable users, and ensure evolving needs are met through data, user-centered research, and human-focused innovation.

 Previous